figmai/guidelines/design/DES-1_Guidelines.md

 * Mark files and frames as **“Ready for Dev”** once they’re complete.

-##4.
-Naming Conventions
+## 4. Naming Conventions
 * Rename layers using **component-based names:**
     * ✅ TradeButton, BuyButton
     * ❌ Frame 12, Button Copy
 * Labels must reflect **intent** and **function,** not default text.
-* If available follow the Glossary.  **When in doubt:** ➤ If you are not completely sure about the correct name to use, ask your developer.
+* If available follow the Glossary.  **When in doubt**: ➤ If you are not completely sure about the correct name to use, ask your developer.
 * This ensures alignment between **design names** and **code components**, preventing confusion or mismatched references during handoff.

-##5.
-Icons & Images
+## 5. Icons & Images
 * Use **snake_case** format (e.g., ic_usd).
 * Always start names with a **letter**
 * Prefix icons with **ic_**, which stands for “icon.”(standard for icon assets).